The Open University since 2006

 - discuss issues of trust and authenticity in information sources.

 - 1 Bringing the news on the back of a horse

 - 5 Signal transmission

 - 6 Trust

-This unit looks at the technologies used to acquire information about the world.
+This course looks at the technologies used to acquire information about the world.
 A particular focus is the technology used by television businesses in gathering news reports.
-The unit draws upon the expertise of two individuals who have worked in senior positions in the UK television industry.
+The course draws upon the expertise of two individuals who have worked in senior positions in the UK television industry.

 Copyright & revisions